MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DatabaseAvailabilityGroupNetwork.md

 # New-DatabaseAvailabilityGroupNetwork

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the New-DatabaseAvailabilityGroupNetwork cmdlet to manually create a network for a database availability group (DAG).
-After you create DAG networks, you can use them for log shipping and seeding for mailbox databases hosted on servers in the DAG, or use them for client access to mailbox databases in the DAG.

-Support for network encryption and network compression in a DAG is configured at the DAG level, and not at the network level.
-You can use the Set-DatabaseAvailabilityGroup cmdlet to configure network encryption and compression settings for the DAG.

-!!!
-Exchange Server 2013, Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the New-DatabaseAvailabilityGroupNetwork cmdlet to create a database availability group (DAG) network.